Big opportunities are waiting to be found in your excess capacity. Capture additional revenue with few additional costs.

 Both growth and downturns provide excess capacity that you can temporarily tap for profits.
 You may find a vein of excess capacity gold when you dig into your operations.
 It also allows you to smooth out peaks and valleys in production.
 Reducing your volatility while increasing profits greatly increases the value of your company.

-You can use my free pricing model template to analyze whether tapping excess capacity is right for you.
+You can use my free price change template to analyze whether tapping excess capacity is right for you.
 You only need to enter six numbers to get an estimate of potential profits.
-You get this template and in a bundle with Module 1 of my ACE program.
+Get access to all my tools for small business success in the Finance and Strategy Toolkit (FAST).

 I wish you well in your search for profits.